 OnePlus 7 Pro 5G

 OnePlus' take on 5G is a version of the 7 Pro equipped with the 5G modem.
-That gives you a great 90Hz display.
-Again, it's a pretty big phone with a 6.67-inch display and a design that's similar to the Samsung - but with a cool pop-up front camera, keeping the display nice and clear.
-It runs the latest Qualcomm hardware with a 4000mAh battery.
-The OnePlus 7 Pro 5G was the first handset to be available from EE, but now there are four devices to choose from.
+Again, it's a pretty big phone with a 6.67-inch 90Hz display and a design that's similar to the Samsung - but with a cool pop-up front camera, keeping the display nice and clear.
+It runs powerful Qualcomm hardware with a 4000mAh battery.
+The OnePlus 7 Pro 5G was the first handset to be available from EE, with claims that it's the fastest of the bunch.

 Oppo Reno 5G

 Oppo is fairly new to the UK, but is a huge player in China.
 The Oppo Reno 5G is again a twist on the 4G handset - rather like the OnePlus - and again it offers a pop-up "wedge" front camera to keep that display free from clutter.
-There's a triple camera system and the latest Qualcomm hardware.
-The Oppo Reno is the cheapest 5G handset available from EE based on pre-order pricing.
+There's a triple camera system and great Qualcomm hardware.

 LG V50 ThinQ